Ocean's Eight

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat The Met Gala begins.
 The team is inside, everything is going according to plan.
 Daphne wears the Toussaint necklace.
 The stakes are raised as they're now committed - no turning back.
 False victory: they're in position, but the real test begins., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, John Frazier questions Debbie, clearly suspicious.
 He knows her history with Claude Becker (who framed her for the crime that sent her to prison).
 The investigation threatens to unravel everything.
-The past Debbie tried to escape comes back to haunt her., reveals the protagonist at their lowest point.
+The past Debbie tried to escape comes back to haunt her., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 79% of the runtime.
 The revelation: Daphne figured out the heist and wants in.
 The crew reveals their real plan - they didn't just steal the Toussaint, they stole dozens of other pieces from the Met.
 Daphne joins the sisterhood, and they frame Claude Becker for the crime., demonstrating the transformation achieved throughout the journey.